cycle/docs/advanced/daemonizing.md

 > You can combine `clone` and `reset` in order to create separate ORM instance for batch operations but keep all already loaded entities intact.

 ## Handling Exceptions
-In some cases you might experience the connection drop to your database.
-If disconnect happens outside of the transaction Spiral\Database will attempt to automatically reconnect.
-However, connection issues during the transaction would throw exception `Spiral\Database\Exception\DatabaseException` (more specificially `Spiral\Database\Exception\Statement\ConnectionException`).
+In some cases, you might experience the connection drop to your database.
+If the disconnect happens outside of the transaction Spiral\Database will attempt to automatically reconnect.
+However, connection issues during the transaction would throw exception `Spiral\Database\Exception\DatabaseException` (more specifically `Spiral\Database\Exception\Statement\ConnectionException`).

-Failures in transaction would not affect ORM Heap (EntityManager), this allows you manually reconnect to database and retry:
+Failures in the transaction would not affect ORM Heap (EntityManager), this allows you manually reconnect to the database and retry:

 ```php
 try {